Becoming a councillor

 - consultation on neighbourhood planning

-FAQs about being a Wiltshire Councillor
+Frequently asked questions about being a Wiltshire Unitary Councillor

 After being formally nominated, those standing for election as a Wiltshire Councillor will be sent further information about the council, the role of a Wiltshire Councillor and what to expect on election night and beyond.
 On election night, elected candidates will be sent a more detailed welcome pack providing full details of Wiltshire Council's welcome and induction process.
 This will run from 10 to 29 May 2021, so it is important that candidates are available for this period.
 Training will include: